sahalhes/ytdl/README.md

 ## Installation

 1. Clone the repository to your local machine.
-2. Navigate to the project directory: `cd /path/to/project`.
+2. Navigate to the project directory: `cd ytdl`.
 3. Install the required dependencies by running: `pip install -r requirements.txt`.

 ## Usage